ConservationMetrics/gc-docs/docs/reference/gc-toolkit/superset/queries.md

 ---

-### Unnest values based on regex, and then capitalize each first letter of each word.
+### Unnest values based on regex, and then capitalize each first letter of each word

 ```sql
 REGEXP_REPLACE(INITCAP(unnest(ARRAY_REMOVE(string_to_array(Column_string, ' '), ''))), '_', ' ', 'g')